 International initiatives to confront climate change

 As the annual COP (Conference of the Parties) gatherings around the globe conclude with weak resolutions that make little or no progress towards meaningful international action to halt the inexorable increase in greenhouse gas emissions, the onus moves more towards initiatives by individuals and organizations such as those included on this page.
-The IPCC talks have now moved to a meeting in Paris in 2015 to agree internationally a plan that is to be put into effect in 2020.
+The 2015 IPCC talks in Paris were meant to reach an agreement to be put into effect in 2020.
 This is merely an example of failure at the international level.
 Progress, if it happens at all, will come from initiatives such as detailed here.

 November 2016: World mayors gather to discuss Trump-era climate plan.
 Mayors from members of the C40 Cities Climate Leadership Group were gathering under the chairmanship of Paris Mayor Anne Hidalgo to plot their strategy for fighting climate change in the face of skepticism from US President-elect Donald Trump.
 The C40 groups 85 cities including London, New York, Vancouver, Hong Kong and Seoul. link